Rifle chamber wants local contracts for Grand River

 "Our practice is and will continue to be, if we have two contractors who both meet the criteria, we will select the local contractor/vendor every time," she concluded.

-The hospital district is seeking money to rebuild the 50-year-old E. Dene Moore Care Center, as well as to double the number of overnight beds at Grand River Hospital from six to 12 so it would have to send fewer patients needing to be admitted to Grand Junction or Glenwood Springs.
+The hospital district is seeking money to rebuild the 50-year-old E. Dene Moore Care Center, as well as to double the number of overnight beds at Grand River Hospital from 12 to 25 so it would have to send fewer patients needing to be admitted to Grand Junction or Glenwood Springs.

 Supporters say the care center's plumbing, heating, cooling and electrical systems are out of date.
 The bond would double its capacity, cutting a waiting list, and allow each resident to have a private room with a window.